ader1990/crdtdb/tutorial/1-get-started.md

 I strongly recommend you get R16B02 from
 <http://www.erlang.org/download.html> It is best to do a source
 install (IMO).
 Grab the src tar, unzip it, have a look at the `install.md`, and follow the instructions.

+On Ubuntu 14.04, you must install the following dependencies:

+    sudo apt-get install build-essential ncurses-dev libssl-dev openjdk-6-jdk xsltproc fop libxml2-utils -y -y

-If your on a Linux, then it should be as simple as
+If you are on a Linux, then it should be as simple as

     ./configure --prefix=$HOME/erlang-R16B02 --disable-hipe --without-odbc